Swaniket/notes-bucket/README.md

 # Notes Bucket

-Notes bucket is a feature rich notes application, where user can create, edit, view and delete notes.
+Notes bucket is a feature-rich notes application, where users can create, edit, view, and delete notes.

 ### Features

 - Full authentication system (login and signup).
-- Emogi and Markdown support for notes.
+- Emoji and Markdown support for notes.
 - Organization of notes by tags.
 - Ability to pin and archive notes.
 - Search Notes & Filter notes by tags